Policies and Procedures

 In compliance with those laws, the College notifies all students of the nondiscrimination policy and the steps a student may take if s/he believes discrimination has taken place.
 This includes phone numbers of the United States Department of Education, U.S. Office of Civil Rights, and the Washington State Human Rights Commission.
 (See pages 11-13)

 Information about services available to students with disabilities, and the location of the program is advertised in college publications and at student orientations.
-On this campus, services are available through the Center for Disability Services Office in the Student Center.
+On this campus, services are available through the Disability Services Office in the Student Center.

 Training is provided to students, faculty, and staff on an individual and group basis to assure appropriate accommodations are made for each qualified student with a disability.
 The information about the student is kept confidential both in its nature and the extent of the documented disability.
 The specific documentation from the student's doctor, or other qualified professional, verifying the disability(s) and identifying specific and reasonable accommodations or adjustment based on the disability is kept in a secure, private place.